scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 For Bayesians, the concept of probability is extended to cover **degrees of certainty about statements**.
 A Bayesian might claim to know the flux :math:`F` of a star with some probability :math:`P(F)`: that probability can certainly be estimated from frequencies in the limit of a large number of repeated experiments, but this is not fundamental.
 The probability is a statement of the researcher's knowledge of what the true flux is.
 For Bayesians, **probabilities are fundamentally related to their own knowledge about an event**.
 This means, for example, that in a Bayesian view, we can meaningfully talk about the probability that the *true* flux of a star lies in a given range.
 That probability codifies our knowledge of the value based on prior information and available data.

 The surprising thing is that this arguably subtle difference in philosophy can lead, in practice, to vastly different approaches to the statistical analysis of data.
 Below I will give a few practical examples of the differences in approach, along with associated Python code to demonstrate the practical aspects of the resulting methods.
 Due to space limitations, we'll not go into much depth regarding the subtleties of the mathematical formalism involved.
-For this purpose, there are other excellent resources available; e.g. [Wasserman2004]_.
+For a more detailed treatment, see the references cited above.

 A Simple Example: Flux Measurements